Skip to main content

 the multi-domain network to egress PE and requests SR-PCE for it.

-The SR-PCE is aware of interworking requirement at border nodes as
+The SR-PCE is aware of interworking requirement at border nodes as it

-its fed with BGP-LS topological information from each domain.
+is fed with BGP-LS topological information from each domain.
 It

 programs intermediate domain data plane specific policy on border

-nodes for the given intent and represents it in end to end path SID
+nodes for the given intent and represents it in end-to-end path SID

 list on ingress PE leveraging Section 6.